maybebyte/anthesis/greed.md

 change that we are desperate for--and the real growth that is needed to overcome our problems?

 Look at the strife in this country, and ask, "Who stands to gain from this?"
 It is not the average person.
 While we are at each other's throats, this machine, this system, is functioning as it was designed to, and becoming all the more efficient at it.
 The rich buy a new vacation home while housing becomes unaffordable for many.
 They get purely cosmetic surgeries while the rest of us worry how to pay our healthcare bills.
 Power is robbed from those that need it more than ever, and given to the powerful.
 The more we rage against one another, the more we miss what is really happening here.
-Divide and conquer, yes?
-We are the divided and we are the conquered, for as long as we allow it.
+We are the divided and the conquered, for as long as we allow it.

 Corporations run this country.
 Corporations buy politicians, and those politicians sell us the ideas and implement the changes the corporations